migueldemoura/migueldemoura.com/_posts/2017-10-25-atomic-web-app-takedown-cuf-portuguese-private-health-unit-mycuf.md

   -d '|0|0|0|1deviceUUID|0|1encoder.compress|0|1encoder.maxsize|1STRIPPED||STRIPPED|1modelKey|1STRIPPED||||STRIPPED|1userAgent|11.1708171500|1appVersion|110.3|1version|STRIPPED|1key|314|1channel|10||true||3||10|1timezone|1en|1language|1vidaguest|1group|1vidamyapp|1orgunit|1vidacare|1password|1vidacare|1user|D15|L1|30|L4'
 ```

 I stripped most headers and trimmed the data string to keep it compact.
 As you may have noticed, there's a user, `vidacare`, and password, `vidacare`, being sent via this request.
-These appear to be part of a guest group, `vidaguest`, which I'm *guess*ing is the default account for non-logged-in users.
+These appear to be part of a guest group, `vidaguest`, which I'm guessing is the default account for non-logged-in users.
 I also noticed that without this request, the page wouldn't load.
 Effectively, they are authenticating a guest user client-side, providing its credentials (you can use them to log in as well), instead of doing so server-side and sending only the result to the client.
 They are going all in with the [SPA](https://en.wikipedia.org/wiki/Single-page_application) craze and forgot about the simple things.

 At this point, and if we think alike, you're wondering whether there is a way to change the guest password and make the request fail, therefore locking the application.